-'''

 -capacity {decimal value}

-'''

 Value must be a positive decimal.
+This parameter is mandatory.

 See the Tcl Commands and Supported Families table for the list of families that support this command.

 The following table lists the parameters for the command, their types, and the values they can be set to.